B2B Sales GlossaryDefinition · List Building

 Serviceable Obtainable Market (SOM) is the realistic slice of your broader addressable market that your B2B sales development team can actually capture within a specific time frame, based on your ICP, resources, and go-to-market motion.
 In list-building, SOM represents the concrete set of accounts and buying committees you can credibly target and convert with your current SDR capacity, channels, and coverage model.

-Understanding Serviceable Obtainable Market (SOM) in B2B Sales
+What Serviceable Obtainable Market (SOM) means in practice

 In B2B sales development, SOM becomes operational when you translate high-level market sizing into an actual prioritized list of accounts and contacts.
 Instead of saying “we sell to mid-market SaaS companies globally,” a SOM-driven team defines a focused universe such as “3,000 US-based SaaS companies with 50-500 employees using Salesforce and hiring SDRs,” then narrows further to the segment they can realistically penetrate with existing SDR headcount, territory coverage, and channel mix.